DipakPaudel2056/portfolio/README.md

 <summary>Day 11</summary>
 I started by asking chatgpt to create 10 different blogs and the titles accordingly and uploaded them to the website. now i need to create a pagination.
 ✅I created pagination after reading the documentation from the prisma website and now i am heading to create a redis website to implement the caching
+✅Installed redis in the docker and accessed it in port 6379 ✅Implemented redis get and set from the nextjs app, the idea of pagination will be added in the message section in admin dashboard again, but blogs i would just cover it as pagination however it is just serving from redis at the moment.
+✅st
 </details>